 "Orthorexia often starts out as an innocent attempt to eat more healthfully, but can take a turn to a fixation on food quality and purity." —Neeru Bakshi, MD

-You attempt to control *everything* about the foods you eat
+1. Attempting to control *everything* about the foods you eat

-According to Dr. Bakshi, this behavior (one Younger documents in her book), can lead to social isolation, e.g. not being able to eat out at a restaurant or even a friend's house.
+According to Dr. Bakshi, this behavior (which Younger documents in her book), can lead to social isolation, e.g. not being able to eat out at a restaurant or even a friend's house.
 For some who struggle with this disorder, Dr. Bakshi says, an "irrational concern over food preparation techniques, especially the washing of food or sterilization of utensils," may also become an issue.

-Women's health expert Aimee Raupp adds that checking in with your emotional state—e.g. "Does eating give me anxiety?
+Women's health expert Aimee Raupp adds that checking in with your emotional state—e.g., "Does eating give me anxiety?
 When?
 Why?"—can help you to gauge whether or not you have an issue.
 “If [eating something outside of your specific dietary program] is affecting your mood, then for certain there’s a bit of a disorder there,” she says.

 Younger builds on this, adding what she's gleaned from her own experience.
 "I always tell people, when their thoughts about food start to become negative or obsessive in any way, their passion for healthy eating may be taking a swing toward the unhealthy side," she says.
 She keeps herself in check by asking questions such as, Does my relationship with food make me happy? and Does my food energize and fuel me?
 Are my thoughts about food positive, balanced, and joyful?
-"If the answers to any of those questions are a no, I do the internal work to ask myself what I am really trying to control or compensate for with food," Younger explains.
-"If the answers are a yes, then I know I am in the right place!"
+"If the answers to any of those questions are a no, I do the internal work to ask myself what I am really trying to control or compensate for with food," Younger says.
+"If the answers are a 'yes,' then I know I am in the right place!"

-You've excessively eliminated certain foods, even though you're not allergic
+3. Elimination of certain foods, even though you're not allergic

 Frequent or excessive elimination of new food groups is another sign of orthorexia that Dr. Bakshi, Raupp, and James all point to.
 One day you're a vegetarian, then a vegan, then a raw vegan, then a Paleo raw vegan, and so on, until there's almost nothing left to eat.
 In fact, an ever-narrowing list of acceptable foods is one of the top signs of the disorder as listed by the Eating Recovery Center.